Admin-7/Mr-Robot-techniques/CTF-team.md

 ## How to join

 To join the team, you must request an invitation from [an existing @AnarchoTechNYC/ctf team member or organizer](https://github.com/orgs/AnarchoTechNYC/teams/ctf), preferably via [[our main Signal thread|New member orientation guide#signal]].
-If you are not already chatting with us on our main Signal thread, you can contact team members privately.
+If you are not already chatting with us on our main Signal thread, you can contact team members privately or, if you must, [[via email|Home#wiki-footer]].
 Current CTF team members who are organizing games include:

 * [meitar](https://github.com/meitar)